QasimK/connectivity-status/README.md

-# Simple Internet Speed Monitoring
+# Simple Internet Connectivity Monitoring

-Monitor the connectivity status and speed of your connection.
+Monitor the connectivity and speed of your internet connection.

 ## Dev